- The Capwise Hockey Assocation (CHA) is a collection of 10 leagues, all of which follow the same rulebook.

 - CHA leagues are head-to-head, salary cap, keeper leagues.

 - The league utilizes Fantrax.com for scoring purposes, but most activity takes place on the forum or the offline spreadsheet.

-- Scoring categories are: goals, assists, plus-minus rating, penalty minutes, special teams goals, special teams assists, game-winning goals, shots on goal, face-off wins, hits, and blocked shots for skaters; wins, goals-against average, saves, save percentage, and shutouts for goaltenders.
+- Scoring categories are: goals, assists, plus-minus rating, penalty minutes, special teams goals, special teams assists, game-winning goals (switching to takeaways for 2021-22), shots on goal, face-off wins, hits, and blocked shots for skaters; wins, goals-against average, saves, save percentage, and shutouts for goaltenders.